Galileo (Star Trek): Appearances

 The first appearance of the Galileo was in the season 1 episode "The Galileo Seven".
-In this episode, an away team is led by Spock (Leonard Nimoy) to investigate an anomaly while the Enterprise heads on to the planet Makus III to lend medical aid.
+In this episode, a team led by Spock (Leonard Nimoy) investigates an anomaly while the Enterprise heads on to the planet Makus III to lend medical aid.
 The shuttle is pulled off course and crashes on the planet Taurus II.
-The away team attempts to find a way to return the damaged Galileo to orbit, while being attacked by the natives of the planet.
+The team attempts to find a way to return the damaged Galileo to orbit, while being attacked by the natives of the planet.
 The crew refuel the shuttle from the battery packs of their collective phasers, and once in orbit, Spock dumps and ignites the remaining fuel to produce a giant flare that allows the Enterprise to find them.
 The crew are transported to safety as the Galileo burns up in the atmosphere.
 During the course of the episode, a second shuttle, named Columbus, is seen.
 This is a re-use of the miniature model of the Galileo.
 All future appearances of the miniature in the series were re-uses of the footage from this episode.

 Despite its destruction, the Galileo is seen a further four times during the second season.
 In "Metamorphosis", the Galileo is forced to land on an unknown planet.
 Unable to discern a cause of the shuttle's malfunction, Spock meets with Zephram Cochrane (Glenn Corbett), who explains that a dampening field on the planet is preventing the shuttle from working.
 When Spock continues in his attempts to repair the shuttle, Cochrane's non-corporeal "Companion" (voiced by Elizabeth Rogers) destroys his equipment and damages the vessel.
 Captain Kirk (William Shatner) tries to convince the Companion to let them leave, but it merges with a human and loses its powers – repairing the shuttle in the process.